RubixML/ML/README.md

 ### Helpers

-### Random Search
+### Params
-Random search is a hyperparameter selection technique that samples *n* parameters randomly from a user-specified distribution.
-In Rubix, the Random Params helper can be used along with [Grid Search](#grid-search) to achieve the goal of random search.
-The Random Params helper automatically takes care of deduplication so you never need to worry about testing a parameter twice.
-For this reason, however, you cannot generate more parameters than in range of, thus generating 5 unique ints between 1 and 3 is impossible.
+Generate distributions of values to use in conjunction with [Grid Search](#grid-search) or other forms of model selection and/or cross validation.

-To generate a distribution of integer parameters:
+To generate a *unique* distribution of integer parameters:
 ```php
 public static ints(int $min, int $max, int $n = 10) : array
 ```